27m/rbxflipgwjoiner/README.md

 access_token - This is your RBXFlip access token (how we authenticate giveaway join requests).
 Instructions on how to get this token are shown above.

-fetch_interval - This is how many seconds the program will wait in between fetching current giveaways, 60 or 120 is recommended.
+fetch_interval - This is how many seconds the program will wait in between fetching current giveaways, 30-100 is recommended.

 webhook - This is your **full** webhook link ex: https://discord.com/api/webhooks/example